igniterealtime/openfire-galene-plugin/README.md

 ### UDP Port Min/Max
 This limits the pool of ephemeral ports that ICE UDP connections can allocate from.
 This affects both host candidates, and the local address of server reflexive candidates.

+### UDP Port Mux
+This is the single UDP port that ICE UDP connections will be allocated.

 ### TURN IP Address/Port
 This is the public IP address of the FQDN of your openfire server that will be exposed to client web browsers when they ask for ICE canndidates during media negotiation.
 Make sure the port specified is opened for TCP and UDP. galene will bind its interrnal TURN server to this port.
 If Galene is behind NAT and your NAT device doesn't support hairpinning, then you must use an external TURN server.